Intrinsic Motivation: What, How & Examples (Complete Guide)

 Several major advantages go along with intrinsic motivation in the workplace:

-Increased productivity – because it makes something inherently meaningful, intrinsically motivated employees tend to find new ways to make any given task both faster and better than ever before
+Increased productivity – because it makes something inherently meaningful, intrinsically motivated employees tend to find new ways to make any given task both faster and better than ever before (read more on how to motivate your team).

-Reduced odds of burnout – because it’s rooted in personal interest, intrinsic motivation helps to ensure that you’ll be able to work as much as you want without ever feeling like you’re working too much
+Reduced odds of burnout – because it’s rooted in personal interest, intrinsic motivation helps to ensure that you’ll be able to work as much as you want without ever feeling like you’re working too much.

 Increased workplace satisfaction – since the things you do intrinsically motivate you, they also tend to make your life outside of work more enjoyable.